Chocolate Drop Cookies (Cocoa Drops)

 For the frosting:

 - Place the softened butter, melted chocolate, powdered sugar, vanilla, and 2 tablespoons milk in a large bowl.
 Use a handheld mixer to mix until it reaches frosting-like consistency and the powdered sugar is incorporated.
-Add an additional tablespoon of milk if the mixture looks too stiff.
+Add an additional tablespoon of milk if the mixture looks too stiff or doesn't spread easily.

 Frosting the cookies: